colorfulfool/server-generated-popups/README.md

 ### Tools

 Open demo/index.html in your browser.
-Make changes to the code, see the results in real time. 😮
+Make changes to the code, see the results in real time.

-That's all the help I can offer for now.